-SeneGence is an MLM company that sells cosmetics and skin care products.
-LipSense, a liquid lipstick that stays on for up to 18 hours, is one of their most popular products.
+SeneGence is a multi level marketing company that sells cosmetics and skin care products.
+LipSense, a liquid lipstick that stays on for up to 18 hours, is their most popular product.
 Purchases can only be made through an independent distributor.
 SeneGence’s business model is very similar to Avon or Mary Kay.
 On the flip side, an independent distributor is someone who paid a $55 entry fee in order to sell SeneGence product.
 An independent distributor can be anyone from a stay at home mom to a boutique owner.

 You can make money two ways with SeneGence.

 - Building your downline and receiving commission on their order.

 - Purchasing their product at wholesale and selling it at retail prices